Wichita State University football team plane crash: Crash site makeshift memorial gallery

+Photographs of the crash site in September 2024

 A forested hiking path winds through trees with fallen logs crossing the trail, leading through a dense woodland.

 Pieces of metal wreckage lie scattered on a forested slope at the Wichita State University football team plane crash site.

 A large piece of cylindrical aircraft wreckage lies among trees and vegetation at the Wichita State University football team plane crash site.

 Wreckage from the Wichita State University football team plane crash site is spread across a forested hillside, with several memorial markers and tributes visible, including a football helmet and a sign.

 Wreckage and personal tributes, including a small cross and a Wichita State football helmet, are scattered near a memorial sign for the Wichita State University football team.

 A memorial site for the Wichita State University football team plane crash, featuring a sign, a cross, a jersey, and various tributes scattered across the hillside.

 A small, yellow plush mascot figure is placed inside a piece of cracked metal wreckage at the Wichita University football team plane crash site.

 A piece of metal aircraft wreckage is shown above a memorial plaque honoring Malory Kimmel, a victim of the Wichita University football team plane crash.

 A large section of aircraft wreckage lies scattered across a forested hillside, with yellow fabric draped over part of the debris.

 A large piece of rusted aircraft machinery lies amidst twisted metal wreckage, with a Kansas sticker and a small religious statue placed nearby.

 A piece of wreckage is intertwined with logs at a memorial site, where a Wichita State jacket and a bouquet of sunflowers have been placed.

 A yellow jersey hangs from a tree at a memorial site near the Wichita University plane crash location, with a cross and fallen logs visible in the background.

 A collection of torn and twisted aircraft wreckage lies scattered on the ground, with a soccer ball placed near the debris.

 A mangled piece of aircraft wreckage lies on rocky ground, accompanied by a memorial stone and a small religious keepsake.

 A partially melted and torn piece of debris, likely from the Wichita University football team plane crash, is lying on the ground surrounded by small yellow plants.